- My NYPL

 In 1965, while still in high school, he moved to the San Francisco Bay Area and then attended the University of California, Berkeley for two years.
 After that, he journeyed through spiritual India, collected butterflies in Indonesia, and taught English in Japan.
 Drawn to Nepal by his interest in Tibetan painting and Bon, pre-Buddhist Tibetan shamanism, he studied the Tibetan language and worked as a hashish smuggler until, according to legend, a Bombay-to-Aspen shipment was seized by U.S. Customs.
 To avoid capture by Interpol, he fled through Asia, studying ruins along the way.

-A year after the loss of their mother in 1970, he and his brother Dennis (who would later become a formally trained botanist) journeyed to the Amazon to hunt for oo-koo-he, a plant preparation containing DMT.
+Less than a year after the loss of their mother in 1970, he and his brother Dennis (who would later become a formally trained botanist) journeyed to the Amazon to hunt for oo-koo-he, a plant preparation containing DMT.
 When they arrived at the Colombian village of La Chorrera, they found ayahuasca — the hallucenogenic "strange brew" of the shamans — and Stropharia cubensis, or magic mushrooms.
 After an eventful trip, Terence returned to Berkeley to finish college.
 He completed a distributed major in Ecology, Resource Conservation, and Shamanism in 1975.
 One of the first outcomes of the brothers' Amazonian travels was The Invisible Landscape: Mind, Hallucinogens and the I Ching (1975).
 Another was Psilocybin, Magic Mushroom Grower's Guide (1976), the first technical handbook of its kind.
 Originally published under the pseudonyms O. T. Oss and O. N. Oeric, it has since been republished with the authors' real names credited.

 What happened at La Chorrera would inform the rest of Terence's life, for it was there that he first experienced what he called the Logos, or the "voice in the head," a commonly reported phenomenon specific to psilocybin (the Stropharia cubensis or Psilocybe cubensis' psilocybin alkaloid is part of the tryptamine class and bears a structural relationship to serotonin in the human brain).
 In The Archaic Revival, Terence writes, "Psilocybin is a source of gnosis, and the voice of gnosis has been silenced in the Western mind for at least a thousand years...
 Our institutions, our epistemologies are bankrupt and exhausted; we must start anew and hope that with the help of shamanically-inspired personalities, we can cultivate this ancient mystery once again.
 The Logos can be unleashed, and the voice that spoke to Plato and Parmenides and Heraclitus can speak again in the minds of modern people.
 When it does, the alienation will be ended because we will have become the alien.
 This is the promise that is held out; it may seem to some a nightmare vision, but all historical changes of immense magnitude have a charged emotional quality.
 They propel people into a completely new world."